Opisthobranch of the Week Data

 I've included a second page with five additional images of D. albus.
 The first of these images is a lateral view of the same individual as the featured animal above, showing a bit more detail than that of the dorsal aspect above; the additional four images are of different specimens of the Okinawa animals.

-As of the current date (Mid-February, 2013) twelve described species of Dermatobranchus from Okinawa's main island and the Keramas are featured on these pages.
-These twelve species are:
+As of the current date (Early-April, 2014) thirteen described species of Dermatobranchus from Okinawa's main island and the Keramas are featured on these pages.
+These thirteen species are:

 In addition, I also have a series of undescribed Dermatobranchus species from local waters.

-Dermatobranchus albus - The featured animal above D. cymatilis D. dendronephthyphagus D. diagonalis D. fasciatus D. fortunatus D. funiculus D. gonatophora D. oculus D. ornatus D. primus D. rodmani
+D. albus - The featured animal above D. caeruleomaculatus D. cymatilis D. dendronephthyphagus D. diagonalis D. fasciatus D. fortunatus D. funiculus D. gonatophora D. oculus D. ornatus D. primus D. rodmani

 In a recent posting on the Slug Forum Lindsay Warren (2001) has several earlier descriptions of the species by Eliot and Edmunds & Thompson.
 These earlier descriptions seem to agree with the Okinawan material, at least in external characteristics (I've not as yet seen the internal anatomy).
 Also, one of the two tiny photo receptors (eye spots) are seen in the above featured animal on the white base of the left rhinophore.